creationix/howtonode.org/articles/facebook-connect.markdown

 <facebook-connect/app.js>

->The verification of Facebook data by the server-side is done by using the Application Secret and the signature that's sent along with the data.
+>The verification of Facebook data by the server-side is done by using the Application Secret and the signature that’s sent along with the data.
 First, all parameters and cookies are put together in one string and then the Application Secret is appended to it.
-The MD5 hash of this string should match the signature that's included. [more about verifying the signature][]
+The MD5 hash of this string should match the signature that’s included. [more about verifying the signature][]

 In any subsequently added action, you can access the Facebook Session simply like this: